Update: Kaltura will no longer be available after December 2024.

 If your video content is on a DVD, you will first need to convert the DVD to a digital file format before uploading it into Kaltura.
 If you need assistance with this process, first contact your department to see if an affiliate unit can assist you.
 If not, refer to Norlin Library's Streaming Media Conversion & Upload Service.

-While there are a number of long term storage options that you can use to store your videos, OIT recommends utilizing CU Boulder's OneDrive instance which provides 5 TB of free storage with 150 GB maximum individual file size.
+While there are a number of long term storage options that you can use to store your videos, OIT recommends utilizing CU Boulder's OneDrive instance which provides 5 TB of free storage with 150 GB maximum individual file size (Please note: this is subject to change based on Microsoft's recent announcement about a move toward pooled storage).

 - Hosted streaming content with a third party service.